 A meeting is held with the student and the Financial Aid Officer to place the student on "Financial Aid Probation" status for one payment period.
-Student may receive Title IV funds while on "Financial Aid Probation."
+A student may receive Title IV funds while on "Financial Aid Probation."

 Denial of Appeal